Dining & Meal Plan Policies

-- One Card’s MUST be swiped for admission to the dining hall and are not transferable.
+- Your One Card MUST be swiped for admission to the dining hall and are not transferable.
 Transferring a meal to another student is considered theft and carries an automatic fine of $50 as well as judicial action.

 - No one eating in the dining hall will be allowed to provide food for another student, visitor, faculty or staff member.
 All food must be eaten in the dining hall except with special permission of dining services staff.
 Violators of this policy may be referred to the Judicial Coordinator for theft of school property.